laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 #umount /media/$USER/XXX
 # For USB check your devices:
 #lsusb
-# Write the disk image to USB-disk or normal harddisk:
+# Write the disk image to USB-disk or normal hard disk:
 dd if=debian-stable-amd64-20190720/debian-stable-amd64-20190720.img of=/dev/sdX
 ```